Dollar Trades Slightly Lower Ahead of FOMC Meeting Results

-The dollar index (DXY00) today is trading slightly lower by -0.05%.
-The dollar is trading on the defensive ahead of the 2-day FOMC meeting that begins today, which could yield a dovish outcome with hints of further rate cuts and a possible end to quantitative tightening.
+The dollar index (DXY00) on Tuesday fell slightly by -0.12%.
+The dollar traded on the defensive ahead of the 2-day FOMC meeting that ends Wednesday, which could yield a dovish outcome with hints of further rate cuts and a possible end to quantitative tightening.
+The dollar was also under pressure from the -0.4 bp decline in the 10-year T-note yield.

 The dollar remains under pressure from the ongoing US government shutdown.
 The longer the shutdown is maintained, the more likely the US economy will suffer and the more likely the Fed will have to cut interest rates.

-The dollar has underlying support from today's +0.6 bp rise in the 10-year T-note yield, which supported the dollar's interest rate differentials.
-The dollar also has support from today's stronger-than-expected Richmond Fed and US consumer confidence reports.
+The dollar on Tuesday gained support from the stronger-than-expected Richmond Fed and US consumer confidence reports.

-The markets are discounting a 98% chance of a -25 bp rate cut at this week's FOMC meeting.
-Assuming the Fed proceeds with this week's -25 bp rate cut, the markets are then discounting a 94% chance of another -25 bp rate cut at the next FOMC meeting on December 10.
+The markets are discounting a 100% chance that the FOMC at the end of its 2-day meeting on Wednesday will announce a -25 bp rate cut in its federal funds target range to 3.75%-4.00%.
+Assuming the Fed proceeds with this week's -25 bp rate cut, the markets are then discounting a 90% chance of another -25 bp rate cut at the next FOMC meeting on December 9-10.
 The markets are discounting an overall 115 bp rate cut by the end of 2026 to 2.95% from the current effective federal funds rate of 4.10%.

-However, markets are hoping for an update on when the Fed might end its quantitative tightening, which involves allowing its balance sheet to decline.
-A halt to the Fed's quantitative tightening would be bullish for the stock and bond markets, as the Fed would no longer be draining liquidity from the US financial system.
+The markets are also expecting the FOMC to announce on Wednesday that it is ending its quantitative tightening, which involves allowing its balance sheet to decline.
+A halt to the Fed's quantitative tightening would be supportive for the stock and bond markets, as the Fed would no longer be draining liquidity from the US financial system.

 The Aug FHFA US house price index rose +0.4% m/m, which was stronger than expectations of -0.1%.
 Meanwhile, the S&P Cotality CS US 20-city house index rose by +0.19% m/m and +1.58% y/y, which was stronger than expectations of -0.10% m/m and +1.30% y/y.